Agomelatine: Adverse effects

+Excepting effects on the liver, the above adverse effects were usually mild to moderate and occurred in the first two weeks of treatment, subsiding thereafter.

+36.1% of patients with elevated enzyme levels normalize on their own without discontinuing agomelatine.
+For those who choose to discontinue the drug, the median time to liver enzyme level recovery is 14 days.
+A 2019 study found no difference in rates of acute liver injury between users of citalopram and agomelatine, though this rate could be decreased due to the precautionary liver enzyme monitoring in the European Union.
+The EU recommends checking liver enzyme levels before treatment initiation, and then after 3, 6, 12, and 24 weeks and following a dose increase.

 Dependence and withdrawal

 No dosage tapering is needed on treatment discontinuation.
 Agomelatine has no abuse potential as measured in healthy volunteer studies.

 Overdose

 Agomelatine is expected to be relatively safe in overdose.

 Interactions

 Agomelatine is a substrate of CYP1A2, CYP2C9 and CYP2C19.
-Inhibitors of these enzymes, e.g. the SSRI antidepressant fluvoxamine, reduce its clearance and can therefore lead to an increase in agomelatine exposure.
+Inhibitors of these enzymes, e.g. the SSRI antidepressant fluvoxamine, reduce its clearance and can lead to an increase in agomelatine exposure, and possibly serotonin syndrome.
 There is also the potential for agomelatine to interact with alcohol to increase the risk of hepatotoxicity.